MadStu/connect-4-plus/README.md

   - User is asked if they'd like to play again.
     - If they say yes the whole board is reset, user is asked the game difficulty level they want and they start from the beginning.
     - If they say no the program is quit.

+## Libraries Used

+I have used the following libraries:
+- __os__
+  - system and name are used for clearing the screen.
+- __time__
+  - sleep is used for delaying the display of text, game boards and the disc drop animation.
+- __random__
+  - randint is used for the computer to choose a random column between 1 and whatever the current board width is.
+- __math__
+  - floor is used to make sure calculated points are rounded down to an integer.
+- __csv__
+  - open is used to read and write to a .csv file for saving the top scores.
+- __sys__
+  - setrecursionlimit is used to change the recursion limit to a higher number than is standard.
+This is due to the high number of checks the computer has to make when looking for a potentially winning connect 4.

 # Testing